 This seal is a certification of quality and origin.
 The seal is applied directly on the movements of specific watches that satisfy the stringent rules as applied by Swiss law.
 The Seal of Geneva is placed on certain watches that have movements which are mostly created and assembled within the canton of Geneva in Switzerland.
 The movements must also have various technical and decoration requirements in addition to their place of origin.
 Only a handful of watch makers have movements with the Seal, and it is very hard to get.
-Just because a watch does not have the Seal does not make it bad, but those that do enjoy the Seal of Geneva are most always impressive high luxury timepieces.
+Just because a watch does not have the Seal does not make it bad, but those that do boast the Seal of Geneva are most always impressive high luxury timepieces.

 5. Exotic Materials

-6. Many Hours of Hand Construction and Assembly
+6. Many Hours Of Hand Construction And Assembly

-A question you should always present to a watch retailer is, "how long does it takes to make this watch?"
-They should know the answer, and be proud of it - even though it is a number of months.
-High-end watches are hand made and assembled by master watch makers.
+A question you should always present to a watch retailer is, “how long does it takes to make this watch?”
+They should know the answer, and be proud of it – even though it is a number of months.
+High-end watches are handmade and assembled by master watch makers.
 Sometimes a team of people will be involved in making the watch, other times a single watch maker toils for as long as a year or more on a single watch.
 As each part needs to be fabricated, decorated, assembled, and tested, you can image that the process takes a long time.
 The longer it takes to make a watch, the more refinement and decoration will be found in an on it.
 There is no specific amount of time that you should look for as it depends on the company.
-Rolex for example uses complex robotics and departments to make watches - even though their most expensive watches have jewelers who hand set gems.
+Rolex, for example, uses complex robotics and departments to make watches – even though their most expensive watches have jewelers who hand set gems.
 Rolex can take just a few days to make a watch, while a less industrialized brand can take several months.

-High-end watches don't just have beautiful mechanical movements, they have complex movements.
+High-end watches don’t just have beautiful mechanical movements, they have complex movements.
 A watch costing in excess of $20,000 should often do more than just tell the time, or it should tell the time in a special way.
-Other complications effect how accurate a watch is or how interesting the movement is to look at while in operation (i.e. various types of tourbillon escapements).
+Other complications effect how accurate a watch is or how interesting the movement is to look at while in operation (for example, various types of tourbillon escapements).
 Other common complications in high end watches are perpetual calendars, rattrapante chronographs, sonneries, fusee and chains, moon phases, and multiple time zones along with world timers.
 Be cognizant of what complications the watch you are looking at has.
-When looking at higher-end watches you might want to ensure that the complications you are interested in aren't available at lower prices to help secure the value of your purchase decision.
+When looking at higher-end watches you might want to ensure that the complications you are interested in aren’t available at lower prices to help secure the value of your purchase decision.

 8. Highly Refined Designer Looks

 A high-end watch should be beautiful.
 It should have a large amount of time and effort invested in the design, meaning that the beauty of the watch should not wear off like the novelty and relevance of a new computer.
-The best watch makers are skilled in making unique designs, but ones that are "instant classics."
+The best watch makers are skilled in making unique designs, but also ones that are “instant classics.”
 You have to have a good eye to spot the best, but there are things you can do to test this out aside from recognizing that a watch has a famous designer.
 First, look at the watch again after you saw and loved it the first time.
 Do you still feel good about it the second time?
 Also, look at a series of other nice watches.
 Is the watch you like still your favorite when you return to it after seeing other nice watches?
-Last, and trust me on this one - if you have the watch in front of you, then wear it, and also have someone else wear it.
-Seeing it on your own wrist is not nearly as good a indicator as seeing it on someone else's wrist.
+Last – and trust me on this one – if you have the watch in front of you, then wear it, and also have someone else wear it.
+Seeing it on your own wrist is not nearly as good an indicator as seeing it on someone else’s wrist.
 The best designs will look good on anyone.
-Lastly, when looking at a designer look, you want to make sure it has enough unique qualities to justify the "exclusive" item you are thinking about buying.
+Lastly, when looking at a designer look, you want to make sure it has enough unique qualities to justify the “exclusive” item you are thinking about buying.